 You may know that Len Deighton wrote The Ipcress File and Funeral in Berlin, out of which developed the 'Harry Palmer' character in the films of the same name, portrayed by Sir Michael Caine.
 But, did you know that Deighton was formerly an illustrator and designed the UK first edition front cover of Jack Kerouac's On the Road?
 Or, that he is also a historian and has written acclaimed histories of military technology and techniques during the Second World War?

-If you enjoy Len Deighton's books and films inspired by them and want to find out the stories behind them and more about the career of this great British writer, the Deighton Dossier is the right place to start!
+If you enjoy Len Deighton's books and the films inspired by them, and want to know the stories behind their creation and more about the writer's career, the Deighton Dossier is the right place to start!

 Find out the latest information on film and TV adaptations, book editions, newly discovered rare items and other news about the author.